MicroGSD/RoadArchitect/Traffic/traffic-readme.md

 ## Features of current implementation
 * Hundreds of cars at once across many square km
+* Uses forward cached bucket lookups of spline system to facilitate tracing.
+* Except for the forward lookups on the spline, it works very similar to real-life lidar systems.
 * Each agent (car) is capable of the following:
 ..* Traveling from one node to another node.
 ..* Evasion of objects in the road.